Please click here for information on the active project and to view the interactive map.

 2023/24 Pavement Maintenance Project

-The Department of Public Works will also be doing some additional road maintenance in the Canal District.
-Louise Street, Larkspur Street, Alto Street, and Verdi Street have been selected to receive this additional pavement maintenance.
+The Department of Public Works also completed additional road maintenance in the Canal Waterfront neighborhood, including Louise Street, Larkspur Street, Alto Street, and Verdi Street.
+The work finished in October 2023 and completed the pavement project that began in the Canal Waterfront neighborhood in 2022.

 2022/23 Slurry Seal Project